 How to Hang Curtains and Blinds Straight on Plasterboard

 The fix is what I call the “two pencil dots and a string” method.
-It takes ninety seconds, costs nothing, and makes the rod look right against whatever the ceiling is actually doing.
-Ninety per cent of the YouTube blokes are teaching the wrong technique because they’re working in plasterboard offices with proper square ceilings.
+Takes 90 seconds, costs nothing, and makes the rod look right against whatever the ceiling is actually doing.
+Most of the YouTube blokes teach the wrong technique because they’re working in American plasterboard offices with proper square ceilings.
 Aussie homes are different.
+The other reason this article exists: most blockout curtain installs I get called back to fix were never going to last.
+Generic plastic anchor in the Gyprock, hang 8 kg of fabric off it, and within a year it’s pulled out, taking a 50 mm crater of plasterboard with it.
+We’re going to fix that for good.

 What you’ll need

-• Stanley FatMax 5 m tape measure
+- Stanley FatMax 5 m tape measure

-• HB pencil (sharp — not the chewed stub in the drawer)
+- HB pencil — sharp, not the chewed stub in the drawer

-• Roll of mason’s line or any string about 1.5 m long
+- Roll of mason’s line or any string about 1.5 m long

-• Stepladder, not a kitchen chair
+- Stepladder, not a kitchen chair

 Step 1: Decide the height before you touch the wall